 A. Geographic Distribution

-Students must take a course in four of the following five geographic areas:
+Students must take ONE course in FOUR of the following geographic areas:

 - United States and Canada